Epidemic spreading on complex networks as front propagation into an unstable state: Arrival time estimates via linearization near the disease free state

 \begin{rmk} Suppose that in (\ref{eq:j3approx}) we had instead used the expression for $j_2(t)$ given in (\ref{eq:j2sol}).
 Then our solution for $j_3(t)$ would read (approximately)

-and the arrival time estimate would be exactly as in (\ref{eq:linATex}) and have the same asymptotic expansion to $\O(1)$ as that in (\ref{eq:t3hardway}) despite the fact that $j_1(t)$ is, unrealistically, assumed to grow exponentially on the entire time interval $0<t<t_3$. \end{rmk}
+and the arrival time estimate would be exactly as that derived from (\ref{eq:themainlin}) despite the fact that $j_1(t)$ is, unrealistically, assumed to grow exponentially on the entire time interval $0<t<t_3$. \end{rmk}

-\begin{rmk} The arrival time estimates are observed in numerical simulations to be good predictors for arrival times in the nonlinear model if both $j_0$ and $\kappa$ are small.
-In light of the discussion above, we see that $j_0$ small is required so that $j_1(t)\approx j_0 \me^{(\alpha-\beta)t}$ is accurate while $\kappa$ small is needed so that the threshold is crossed when $j_n(t)$ is small and the approximation in (\ref{eq:j2approx}) is valid. \end{rmk}
+\begin{rmk} The arrival time estimates in (\ref{eq:linAT}) are observed in numerical simulations to be good predictors for arrival times in the nonlinear model if both $\chi_0$ and $\kappa$ are small (again in the limit as $\gamma\to 0$).
+In light of the discussion above, we see that $\chi_0$ small is required so that $j_1(t)\approx \chi_0 \me^{(\alpha-\beta)t}$ is accurate while $\kappa$ small is needed so that the threshold is crossed when $j_n(t)$ is small and the approximation in (\ref{eq:j2approx}) is valid. \end{rmk} { \begin{rmk} Suppose that the local dynamics in (\ref{eq:main}) are changed to be SIS type dynamics where recovered individuals become susceptible at some rate $\gamma r_n$.
+Linearizing at the disease free state, it once again turns out the the infected dynamics decouple and are described by (\ref{eq:linsol}).
+Therefore, the linear arrival time estimates are exactly the same as in (\ref{eq:main}).
+Numerical simulations of the SIS model show that the linear arrival times remain good estimates for the nonlinear arrival times in this model. \end{rmk}